oasis-open/odata-rapid/docs/rsdl/rapid-pro-rsdl-intro.md

 # Introduction to RAPID Schema Definition Language (RSDL)

-RAPID Schema Definition Language (RSDL) is language to describe Web APIs.
+RAPID Schema Definition Language (RSDL) is a language to describe Web APIs.

 RSDL is based on the [RAPID PROfile](<https://en.wikipedia.org/wiki/Profile_(engineering)>) of the [OData](https://en.wikipedia.org/wiki/Open_Data_Protocol) specification.
 RAPID provides an easy way